← All posts

 Both camps miss the actual shift.

-The x100 developer isn’t someone who can’t code.
-It’s someone who can code AND leverage AI to ship at 100x the pace.
+The AI-leveraged developer isn’t someone who can’t code.
+It’s someone who can code and use AI to move faster without giving up technical judgment.

 The danger isn’t AI — it’s confusing speed with competence.
 Vibe coding doesn’t make you a developer any more than a calculator makes you a mathematician.
 But refusing to use a calculator doesn’t make you smarter either.